TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/c-sharp/index.md/index.md

 hitting run.

 Alternatively, we can download Visual Studio or Mono to run C# locally.
-Of course, we’ll want a copy of the solution as well.
+Of course, we'll want a copy of the solution as well.
 Refer to the manual of the various tools to run C#.

-As far as I know, there aren’t any easy ways to run C# code from the command line, but I imagine it can be done.
+As far as I know, there aren't any easy ways to run C# code from the command line, but I imagine it can be done.